18F/handbook/_pages/business-units/solutions/solutions-history.md

 In 2001 we added [Kids.gov](https://web.archive.org/web/20160327075216/https://kids.usa.gov/), filled with children’s content and lesson plans.
 And in 2003 we launched the official Spanish language portal, FirstGov en español.
 The FirstGov sites got more memorable names in 2007: USA.gov and GobiernoUSA.gov (now known as [USAGov en Español](https://gobierno.usa.gov/)).
 Both continue as the official guides to government information, benefits, and services.

 Starting in 2002, we managed WebContent.gov, a one-stop resource for government web professionals who needed information about requirements, best practices, usability, and new technologies.
 Its training program, Web Manager University, offered practical training for managers of federal, state, and local government websites.
-These two services are the predecessors of today’s [DigitalGov](https://digital.gov/) and [DigitalGov University](https://digital.gov/digitalgov-university/).
+These two services are the predecessors of today’s [Digital.gov](https://digital.gov/) and [Digital.gov University](https://digital.gov/digitalgov-university/).

 The home of the U.S. government’s open data, [Data.gov](https://www.data.gov/), launched in 2009, as did [Go.USA.gov](https://go.usa.gov/), a URL shortening service for government agencies.